d-rowe/dilla-time/README.md

-Visualizing the J Dilla time concepts
+Visualizing J Dilla time concepts, inspired by the diagrams in Dan Charna's book "Dilla Time"